 VSU assesses mandatory fees each semester to students who are registered for 4 or more credit hours on the main campus.
-Valdosta State University's mandatory fees for these students include: health fee, student activity fee, athletic fee, transportation fee, and parking facility fee.
+Valdosta State University's mandatory fees for these students include health fee, student activity fee, athletic fee, transportation fee, parking facility fee, and health facility fee.

-All students are charged the following mandatory fees each semester regardless of campus or registered credit hours: technology fee and access card fee.
+All students are charged the following mandatory fees each semester regardless of campus or registered credit hours: technology fee, access card fee and a Board of Regents Institutional fee.